 These sanctions are intended to repair damage that is caused by misconduct.

-- Apology: The student will compose an apology letter
+- Apology: The student composes an apology letter.

 - Restitution: Compensation for damage caused to the University or any person’s property.
 This is not a fine but, rather, a repayment for destroyed, damaged, consumed, or stolen property.